Murad448/Murad448/README.md

 Hi There, I’m Murad and i am Front & back -End Web Developer.
 It's been 6 month, I’m working as web developer at Laten Soft .
 I have developed some website and also provided my services to college students by getting their projects ready ASAP as a freelancer I have been part of some very good web design projects.

-I have done my graduation in Computer Science.
+I have done my graduation in Computer Science and Engineering .

 My Skill Set : HTML5, CSS3, JavaScript, PHP, Laravel framework .